-Become familiar with the Duke Libraries homepage (library.duke.edu) especially the tabs under "Search Resources."
+Become familiar with the Duke Libraries homepage (library.duke.edu) especially the options in the blue search box.

-The Databases tab leads you to the customized interfaces of specialized databases like Standard & Poor's or the Economist Intelligence Unit, many of which are not included in the cross-database searches under the All tab.
-A number of these databases are described elsewhere in this subject guide.
+The Research Databases link leads you to the customized interfaces of specialized databases like ABI/Inform or Standartd & Poors Net Advantage, many of which are not included in the cross-database searches under the Articles or All tabs.
+Some of these databases are described elsewhere in this subject guide.
 Expand on the Databases by Subject listings to find concise lists of recommended databases by subject.

 Doing a Subject heading search for "Globalization" will produce a very useful list of subheadings, like "economic aspects" or "social aspects," and regions.
 For example: